This site contains affiliate links for which I may be compensated.

 With an EF to EF-M adapter (£90 from Canon, imitations available for as little as £20) you can fit any current Canon lens, and you can also buy £20-£30 adaptors to fit other makers’ prime lenses.
 Canon also make their own, tiny 22mm f2 ‘pancake’ medium wide angle lens for the M series, and there are also 11-22 ultrawide, 55-200 telephoto, and 15-45 ‘standard zoom’ options.

-I’m really impressed with the build quality.
-The EOS-M appears to have exactly the same sensor as my Canon 60D DSLR, but it’s a fraction of the size and weight.
+The build quality is solid.
+The EOS-M appears to have exactly the same sensor as the Canon 60D DSLR, but it’s a fraction of the size and weight.
 Much easier to carry anywhere, and useful to get a second camera angle.
 It’s really useful as an unobtrusive but high-quality camera, so I can record people working without poking a big SLR in their faces.
 The stabilised 18-55 zoom is good and the 22mm f2 lens is excellent.
 The touchscreen-based controls are slow to use though, so it’s good to see that the new M3 (see below) has more physical controls on the camera body.